jackmerrill/maatt.fr/content/privacy.md

 **TL;DR: I don't track you, nor do I collect, share, and/or sell any personal information.**

 ### Service providers
-**I use Amazon Web Services to host this website.** Using AWS Amplify, I have the region set to `Europe (Paris)`.
+**I use Amazon Web Services to host this website.** Using AWS Amplify, I have the region set to `eu-west-3` (Paris, FR).
 You can see Amazon's subprocessors [here](https://aws.amazon.com/compliance/sub-processors/). **Sites starting in `https://git.doamatto.xyz` are hosted on GitHub Pages.** You can see GitHub's subprocessors [here.](https://docs.github.com/en/github/site-policy/github-subprocessors-and-cookies)

 This site **uses through Cloudflare for caching and load balancing.** You can see their subprocessors [here.](https://www.cloudflare.com/gdpr/subprocessors/)